surjit/jpauli.github.io/_carew/posts/2015-07-08-php-closures.md

 Now, we're gonna see how the compiler compiles a PHP function into an object of class Closure when it sees it is an anonymous function, and how it is then launched.

-When the compiler compiles a function, its main role is to create a zend_function based variable, and fill-in its OPArray.
+When the compiler compiles a function, its main role is to create a ``zend_function`` based variable, and fill-in its OPArray.
+The OPArray represent all the instructions that are part of the function body.
-That's also done for anonymous function.
+So the compiler starts by firing a ``zend_do_begin_function_declaration()`` call , then it parses the body of the function, and finally it calls for ``zend_do_end_function_declaration()`` and ``zend_do_early_binding()``.
+That's true for classical PHP functions.

-The steps that change from regular functions, is that the compiler will name the function "{closure}" (as it couldn't fetch a name from the syntax, because you know : "anonymous" function) , and it will NOT register that function into the global function table, nor will it try to early bind it.
+For anonymous functions though, the steps that change from regular functions is that the compiler will name the function "{closure}" (as it couldn't fetch a name from the syntax, because you know : "anonymous" function) , and it will NOT register that function name into the global function table (this step is done while early binding the function).

 So the compiler will compile many anonymous functions, without adding their name to the global function table (obviously : they all got the same name).
 That seems like leaking and doing useless things.
 Not really, as the compiler for such functions, will generate a special OPCode for the executor to do some job later : **ZEND_DECLARE_LAMBDA_FUNCTION**